HoRaMusic/Geco/README.md

 - Use Qt 5.6 to build the project:

-Set Qt to add ther release folder into GecoBuilds:
+Set Qt to add the release folder into GecoBuilds:

 ![alt text](https://github.com/HoRaMusic/Geco/blob/master/QtRunSetting.png)